 Fort Lauderdale Tax Evasion Attorney

-Insight from a Broward County Criminal Defense Lawyer
+Insight from a Broward County Tax Crime Lawyer

 Taxation is a reality for most Americans.
 Unfortunately, it can be an overwhelming reality.
 Many Americans feel as though they do not have the resources to actually pay all that they owe the government.
 Sometimes, people forget to fill out their tax return because life is busy and full of distractions.
 Whatever the situation, the federal government takes these violations of the tax code very seriously.